-All items are completed online at new.psaid.org.
-A .pdf copy of these forms is available on the Resources page of website.
-All items are due no later than 11:59 PDT on March 28, 2019.
+All items are completed online at psaid.org.
+A .pdf copy of these forms is available on the Resources page of the website.
+All items are due no later than 11:59 PDT on March 7, 2022.

-For contestants who desire to work in teams, entries may be submitted as a group.
-There is no limit to the number of group members, but the group leader must register all members at new.psaid.org.
-First, teams should designate a group leader who will register on the Web site as a Contestant.
+There is no limit to the number of group members, but the group leader must register all members at psaid.org.
+First, teams should designate a group leader who will register on the website as a group leader.
 At registration, the leader should select “group entry.”
 A group name will be selected through the submission form.

 - Any disparaging remarks, questionable content or specific trademarked product names.
 This means showing specific brands or logos is not allowed.

 - Any request for viewers to send donations to the USAID CIDI.
 USAID CIDI does not accept donations